 - Ongoing sexual abuse

-The word chronic means ongoing, so it refers to trauma that happens repeatedly.
-Survivors of this kind off trauma may require much more treatment as the pain lasts much longer.
+Survivors of this kind of trauma will likely require more treatment as the pain lasts much longer with chronic trauma.

-Unlike those of acute trauma, the symptoms of chronic trauma may keep survivors trapped for an extended amount of time.
-Living with a chronic trauma requires that a person take any of the following actions:
+Living with a chronic trauma often requires that a person take any of the following actions:

 - Adapt to the greatest extent possible